UNITED STATES

 This Quarterly Report on Form 10-Q (this “Report”) contains “forward-looking statements” within the meaning of the Section 27A of the Securities Act of 1933, as amended (the “Securities Act”), and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Forward-looking statements discuss matters that are not historical facts.
 Because they discuss future events or conditions, forward-looking statements may include words such as “anticipate,” “believe,” “estimate,” “intend,” “could,” “should,” “would,” “may,” “seek,” “plan,” “might,” “will,” “expect,” “predict,” “project,” “forecast,” “potential,” “continue,” negatives thereof or similar expressions.
 These forward-looking statements are found at various places throughout this Report and include information concerning: possible or assumed future results of our operations; business strategies; future cash flows; financing plans; plans and objectives of management; any other statements regarding future operations, future cash needs, business plans and future financial results; and any other statements that are not historical facts.

-From time to time, forward-looking statements also are included in our other periodic reports on Form 8-K, in our press releases, in our presentations, on our website and in other materials released to the public.
+From time to time, forward-looking statements are also included in our other periodic reports on Form 8-K, in our press releases, in our presentations, on our website and in other materials released to the public.
 Any or all the forward-looking statements included in this Report and in any other reports or public statements made by us are not guarantees of future performance and may turn out to be inaccurate.
 These forward-looking statements represent our intentions, plans, expectations, assumptions, and beliefs about future events and are subject to risks, uncertainties, and other factors.
 Many of those factors are outside of our control and could cause actual results to differ materially from the results expressed or implied by those forward-looking statements.
 Considering these risks, uncertainties and assumptions, the events described in the forward-looking statements might not occur or might occur to a different extent or at a different time than we have described.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this Report.
 All subsequent written and oral forward-looking statements concerning other matters addressed in this Report and attributable to us or any person acting on our behalf are expressly qualified in their entirety by the cautionary statements contained or referred to in this Report.

 Except to the extent required by law, we undertake no obligation to update or revise any forward-looking statements, whether resulting from new information, future events, a change in events, conditions, circumstances, or assumptions underlying such statements, or otherwise.